rethink sustainability

 The journey towards greener transport may have become synonymous with electric vehicles (EVs), but a wider definition is emerging.
 It’s not just what comes out of cars that impacts the environment, but what goes into them too.
 Interiors matter.

 Leather is being left behind by more and more luxury automotive brands as they pursue net-zero goals and adapt to shifting consumer preferences.
 Some carmakers are now creating their own vegan leathers.
-Bamboo, eucalyptus and even grape skins are also being explored as alternative materials with a far lower environmental footprint.
+Bamboo, eucalyptus and even grape skins are being explored as alternative materials with a far lower environmental footprint.
 “Sustainability is luxury,” according to Anders Kärrberg, Head of Global Sustainability at Volvo Cars.1 It is “elevated luxury”, according to Rolls-Royce Design Director Anders Warming.2

 The sustainable materials transforming car interiors